Bentley Continental GT coupe - Engines, drive & performance

-The Continental GT launched with a completely reworked version of Bentley’s legendary 6.0-litre W12 engine, complete with twin turbochargers that give it a colossal 626bhp.
+The Continental GT launched with a completely reworked version of Bentley’s legendary 6.0-litre W12 engine, complete with twin turbochargers giving it a colossal 626bhp.
 Bentley engines have always been the opposite of the high-revving screamers in Ferraris and Lamborghinis, and peak torque is delivered from just 1,350rpm – barely above idle.
 This gives the Bentley its character; a slight press of the accelerator sees it launch forwards with a deep bellow from its exhaust, despite the fact it weighs well over two tonnes.
 The intention is that its performance feels entirely effortless, and it certainly works.

 The turbocharged 4.0-litre V8 engine in the Continental GT V8 model produces 542bhp and gets the car from 0-62mph in 3.9 seconds before pushing it to a top speed of 198mph.
 The difference, then, between the V8 and W12 in straight-line performance terms is tiny, and in corners the lighter V8 model actually feels more agile.
 While both cars sound spectacular under full throttle, the deep, thunderous rumble of the V8, particularly in Sport mode, is essentially and gloriously unique - there isn't even another V8 engine that sounds quite the same.
 It's rich in bass and burbles gently when you lift off the throttle, without emitting loud antisocial pops and bangs.
-The V8 model has the performance, sound and sense of occasion to make the W12 very difficult to justify.